hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 3. **Drop Target**: Drag over another pool table (highlights with dashed border)
 4. **Complete**: Release to swap positions

 **Note**: Pools cannot be reordered across partitions.
 If you drag a pool over one in a different partition, the dashed drop highlight will not appear and releasing does nothing.
-This is intentional: the grid always groups pools by partition, so a cross-partition swap would have no effect on the layout.
-Drop targets must be in the same partition as the pool you are dragging.

 ### Reorder Behavior